1- A DISTURBING DRAWING

 As he reached to snap the three-ring binder closed, Jake noticed a small crescent of grime under the nail of his left thumb.
 He closed his eyes again, but when he opened them, the little curve of black dirt was still there.
 Mrs. Moeller was handing out the test, her mouth moving as she murmured in a low voice, telling students to begin when they got it and work quietly.
 Jake looked at the clock.
 He looked at the test page Mrs. Moeller deposited on his desk.
 He looked back at the line of filth under his thumbnail.
 He swallowed.
 He blinked several times.
 He copied down the first problem on his scratch paper.
-His eyes were drawn back to the dirt.
+The little crescent of dirt drew his eyes away again.

 It was pointless.

-He squeezed his eyes shut again and raised his hand.
+He raised his hand.
 “May I go to the bathroom?” he asked when Mrs. Moeller came over.
-He hoped she wouldn’t remind him that this was first period, and he should have taken care of his bathroom needs before school started.
+He hoped she wouldn’t remind him that this was first period, and he should have taken care of this before school started.
 She gave him a tight-lipped look but didn’t say anything as she nodded and motioned toward the door.

 Now Jake stood in front of the mirror, scrubbing his hands, and his mind strayed to the weird way he had awakened this morning.
 He’d had a dream.
 A nightmare.
 He never remembered his dreams, but this one was burned into his brain.
 He had been running.
 But not just running.
 Running away from something.
 Being chased.
 Hiding.
 Hiding on the ground under some bushes, face-to-face with fragrant earth, the soil so dark it was almost black.
 He knew, the way you just know in dreams, that whoever was after him was just about to push the bushes aside and grab him, and that was when his alarm went off.

 Jake shuddered as he scrubbed his hands in the school bathroom.
-He’d gone over to the next hall, because the one that was right next to his classroom had a funny smell, and a bulb that flickered and made him feel jumpy, like electricity was flying through his body.
+He’d gone over to the next hall, because the one that was right next to his classroom had a funny smell, and a bulb that flickered and made him feel jumpy, like the electricity zapping through the lights was also flying through his body, and he was also flickering.

 “That’s a little disturbing, Jacob,” she said.